By Ricardo Segreda

 Late-morning coffee with David turned into drinks and lunch with the man, followed by more drinks, followed by an invitation to visit the Airbnb rental where David was staying.
 She accepted.
 It was not until after they made love that noticed the wedding ring on his nightstand.
 David fumbled as he tried to explain that he is actually on his third marriage, but he and his current wife are legally separated, and a divorce should be forthcoming soon.

-Gladys, overwhelmed with painful feeling, said nothing, but rather quickly dressed, ran out to the street and hailed a taxi, asking the driver to take her to the Centro Historico, as she had planned on doing that morning.
+Gladys, overwhelmed with emotional pain, said nothing.
+Rather, she quickly dressed, ran out to the street and hailed a taxi, asking the driver to take her to the Centro Historico, as she had planned on doing that morning.
 But now she had this burden to put out of her mind.
 She had done it before, however.
 Now that she knows where David lives, she would simply avoid going near him, and eventually she’d forget about him.
 Him and Rogelio, both.

 Though she was not raised Roman Catholic and had little familiarity with its practice, once she was in the Centro Historico, something deep in her motivated her to visit all the historical cathedrals, chapels, and churches in the popular tourist vicinity, many of which were built during the Counter-Reformation.